 You may be able to use the same title unless you are changing the format.
 For example, if it’s a “top ten” post but you’re going to break it up, you’ll want to explain that in the title.

 Having too many points in a video can make it too long.
 As mentioned above, instead of taking a top ten list and turning it into a video, why not take one point from each of the top ten posts and turn them into ten separate videos, then title the videos “Part 1″, Part 2” and so on.

-- Choose Your Technology – Are you going to need a good camera, or will your webcam be good enough?
+Are you going to need a good camera, or will your webcam be good enough?
 Will you need editing technology to add images, music and other features to your video?
-Write down what you need so you can determine what technology is required. *Note – As of September 20, 2017, YouTube will be discontinuing their internal editing feature.
+Write down what you need so you can determine what technology is required. *Note – As of September 20, 2017, YouTube discontinued their internal editing feature.

-- Make Slides – If you don’t want to just talk on the video, make slides with one sentence or point per slide that you plan to talk about.
-You want them to focus on what you’re saying, not on reading the slides.
+If you don’t want to just talk on the video, make slides with one sentence or point per slide that you plan to talk about.
+You can use the content from your blog posts to video quite easily with this tactic.
+Just remember – you want viewers to focus on what you’re saying, not on reading the slides,

-Repurposing old blog posts into videos should be your first method of transitioning to adding video to your marketing.
-Video is more successful than any other form of content in getting more conversions.
+Repurposing old blog posts into video should be your first method of transitioning to adding video to your marketing.
+A video is more successful than any other form of content in getting more conversions.
 But, you don’t want to replace everything with video; you just want to add it.
-Asking your virtual assistant to create videos from your old blog posts will save you time while getting this time-consuming task accomplished.
+Asking your virtual assistant to convert blog posts to video will save you time while getting this time-consuming task accomplished.